gooh/InterfaceDistiller/readme.markdown

       --saveAs                              Filename to save new Interface to.
 ```

+The Commandline Interface will always reset configuration between calls.
+This means you need
+to specify the full configuration for each class you want to distill interfaces from.

+### Example 3 - Using the progammatic approach

 A programmatic example can be found in the examples folder.
+In general, you will only need
+this approach if you need to add, modify or swap out internal components.